 “Hey buddy.”
 I hunker down and scratch his sides.
 “Miss me?”

 His wagging intensifies—hard enough to lift his feet off the floor.
-His paws thump the ground in alternating time, like a furry member of an ill-trained marching band.
+His paws thump the ground in alternating time.

 “Yeah.”
-I scratch his ears, smiling at his unabashed enthusiasm.
+I scratch his ears, smiling at his enthusiasm.
 “Yeah, you did.”

 “You want a treat, huh?”
 As I walk to the kitchen, he circles in place with manic excitement.
 “Easy, spaz.
 Same menu, different day.”

 None of that matters—not to me, anyway.
 In eighth grade, I experienced a brief stretch of social indignation where I raved and ranted about labels and titles.
 But as the world turned and the years passed, I cared increasingly less about siding with tribes.
-Tribes always make things worse.
+Tribes seem to make things worse.

 During the virus, I fostered the hope that people would stop bickering and come together (they did, for a little bit) but people are people—soon enough, we grew back into our collective indifference.